The Sailing Stone X

 “I’ll call downstairs…” Adrian said as she gave Beckett another smooch before bouncing off the bed.

-Even though Beckett was wearing only his under ware, he still felt better wearing the rope chain.
+Even though Beckett was wearing only his underwear, he still felt better wearing the rope chain.
 Now that he seemed to be moving more away from the philosophy of the mission and his elders, he felt more prone to throw the chain on.
 He’d have to let go of his dependency to home, to the chain, if he were to ever have a shot with Adrian on this Earth.

 “Stop!
 Wait!”
 Adrian exclaimed as Beckett was halfway on his way to placing the second to last spoonful of the chocolate brownie sundae in his mouth.
 “I mean …you can eat …go ahead …what I mean is …okay…wait …I have an idea…” Adrian smiled, which triggered a smile on Beckett’s face as well.
 INXS “The One Thing” was playing on one of the Mac’s.